dhellmann/pymotw-3/source/cmd/index.rst

 .. note::

-   The GNU libraries needed for :mod:`readline` are not available on all platforms by default.
+   The GNU libraries needed for ``readline`` are not available on all platforms by default.
 In those cases, tab completion may not work.
 See :mod:`readline` for tips on installing the necessary libraries if your Python installation does not have them.